mostak-shahid/mos-faq/README.md

 ## Description ##
 Uses custom post types and taxonomies to manage an FAQ section for your site.
 Includes a set of custom taxonomies to organize, and shortcode options for different display configurations.
-[See the FAQ section](http://wordpress.org/extend/plugins/wordpress-faq-manager/faq "See the FAQ section")  for complete setup options.

 ## Installation ##

 This section describes how to install the plugin and get it working.

-1. Upload the 'wordpress-faq-manager' folder to the `/wp-content/plugins/` directory or install via the WP admin panel
+1. Upload the 'mos-faq' folder to the `/wp-content/plugins/` directory or install via the WP admin panel
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. That's it.